Harmontown/harmontown.github.io/docs/_episodes/288/index.md

 title:                "Orphan Don&#39;t Even Have No Internet"
 image:                "episode-placeholder.jpg"
 description: |-
   It's Christmas, and this show has something for everyone!
-Our traditional holiday events include: The return of DeMorge Brown, Dan and Brandon discussing net neutrality, Josh Androsky stopping in again to play some games, and Spencer studying for his h...
+Our traditional holiday events include: The return of DeMorge Brown, Dan and Brandon discussing net neutrality, Josh Androsky stopping in again to play some games, and Spencer studying for his ham radio exam.
 showDate:
 releaseDate:          "2017-12-20 11:00:00Z"
 duration:             "02:13:06"